for Sunday 10th July 1966

 Happy Summer Days Ronnie Dove Stateside SS524

-Virtually unknown in the UK, although he released 18 singles here, Ronnie Dove enjoyed 21 US chart entries between 1964 and 69.
+Virtually unknown in the UK, although he released 18 singles here, Baltimore's Ronnie Dove enjoyed 21 US chart entries between 1964 and 69.
 Happy Summer Days reached #27.
 In 1965, he won Billboard Awards as Top Singles Artist and Top Selling Easy Listening Artist, plus Cashbox Awards for Best Singles Male Vocalist and Best LP Male Vocalist.
 In the same year, he also won awards as diverse as Top Easy Listening Artist (Billboard) and Best R&B Male Vocalist and Best R&B records (Cashbox).
-In 2005, Ronnie celebrated his 50th year in music.
+2015, marked Ronni'se 60th year in music.
+He had planned to retire in 2014, but continued to performe after seeing an improvement in health problems.
 His personal website is here.

 Aboard the Galaxy this week